HugoSasaki/HugoSasaki/README.md

 - Working on my profile
 - I'm currently learning html, css and git
-- Next one will be Java
+- Next one will be JavaScrpt